This article was first published on Medium.

 Here is an example, using Selenium WebDriver:

 In our latest projects, we are using SpringBoot.
-We can annotate our StepDefinitions class with @SpringBootTest(classes = [Config.class]);.
+We can annotate our StepDefinitions class with @SpringBootTest(classes = [Config.class]);

 XML configuration

-Alternatively, you can specify your beans in a .cucumber.xml file, like this.
+file, like this.
 Here is an example (again using Selenium WebDriver; this could also be one of your own classes):

 <bean class="org.openqa.selenium.WebDriver" scope="cucumber-glue" />

-You can annotate your StepDefinitions with @ContextConfiguration("classpath:cucumber.xml").
+You can annotate your StepDefinitions with @ContextConfiguration("classpath:cucumber.xml")

 Using the Beans